 With 24 festivals between us, I suppose we deserve our festival veteran crowns.
 We could dedicate an entire blog to the tails and fails of festival goers, from the time Lauren was televised nationwide dressed as a lady bug to our tent being rescued by the Red Cross in the Scottish Highlands (yup, it rained THAT much.)

-However, two years ago we decided paying £200 + for a ticket to stomp in the mud and camp in the cold with overpriced beer was no longer our cup of tea and a little festival in the tiny Spanish town of Benicassim, changed our festival plans forever.
+However, two years ago we decided paying £200 + for a ticket to stomp in the mud and camp in the cold with overpriced beer was no longer our cup of tea and a little festival in the wee Spanish town of Benicassim, changed our festival plans forever.
 The festival is named after the town but is often referred to as FIB (Festival Internacional de Benicàssim) or Beni.

 Now, we’ve all played the “Would you rather” game, so would you rather : Tapas instead of burger vans?
 Bikinis instead of wellie boots?
 Wine that’s €3 a bottle instead of £7 pints?
 Guaranteed sunshine instead of knee deep mud?
 All while spending your day chilling on the beach and dancing under the Spanish sunset?
 If so, read on – this Benicassim guide is exactly what you need.

 For this fabulous price, the festival is EIGHT DAYS, with music on 4 of those days.
 If you can sesh in the sunshine for 8 days, be our guest but my wee ginger head found 4 was perfect (Thursday – Sunday).
 The Benicassim dates this year are Thursday 19th – Sunday 22nd of July.

 How To Get To Benicassim

 The nearest airport to Benicassim are as follows –

 As a tip, it is not always cheapest to book return flights.
 For example, we flew into one airport but left from another simply because it worked out cheaper.
 It is worth playing around with airport combinations for the best price through Skyscanner.